lindb/lindb/README.md

 + __Horizontal scalability__

-  Tags based sharding strategy in LinDB solves the hotspots problem, and is truly horizontally expanded available by simply adding new broker and storage nodes.
+  Series(Tags) based sharding strategy in LinDB solves the hotspots problem, and is truly horizontally expanded available by simply adding new broker and storage nodes.

 + __Governance capability of metrics__